CAE Design Analyst - New Trending Career for Mechanical Engineers

 Projects require a “big picture view” rather than just a focus on individual tasks.
 We need to understand the system, subsystems, functionality and test procedures.

 We also need to build confidence in results through:

 Benchmarking and test correlation.

 Material selection and representation.

 Considering rapid changes in traditional manufacturing & design practices in modern industries & introduction of automation with the help of AI & VR, engineers today have to upgrade their knowledge & look beyond their basic engineering knowledge i.e. integration of core engineering with trending technological innovation & implement it to make the current manufacturing & design process more efficient.

-To get more insight on CAE Career Opprotunities right in your inbox or to mold your career with current industry trend fill in your details below & we will get in touch with you.
+To get more insight on CAE Career Opportunities right in your inbox or to mold your career with current industry trend connect with us on our social channels -

 To get a quick reply to your queries, click here